rloredo/rloredo/README.md

 ## Hi there 👋
 I'm Rodrigo, a data analyst, scientist, engineer, guru, sherpa... currently living in Amsterdam, NL (originally from Argentina).

-I’m currently working at Felyx as a Analytics Engineer.
+I’m currently working at Vinted as a Analytics Engineer.

-Before that, I worked at Amberscript setting up the analytics-BI department.
+Before that, I worked at Felyx as an Analytics Engineer too.
+I've also worked at Amberscript setting up the analytics-BI department.
 I was in charge of the whole analytics ecosystem, from ingestion to visualization and insight-sharing.
 I've also worked as a Data Scientist for Tiendanube & Nuvemshop, a B2B, SaaS company, for almost two years.
 In that job I had to handle big amounts of data, implement supervised and unsupervised ML models, report insights to key stakeholders, and lead a team of four data scientists.
 You can read a little bit more about those projects here.

 My journey to Data Science began when I started my Ph.D. in psycho and neurolinguistics.
 In that process, I realized that what I loved most was designing and implementing experiments, and modeling data to analyze the results.
 Thus, I started studying descriptive and inferential statistics, machine learning, and learning to code.